 The invitation to complete the online survey was sent to more than 500 potential respondents in European countries and 122 of these complied.
-This sample is made up of respondents from various public and private entities categorised as: 'national authority', 'local authority', 'state-owned company', 'university', 'association', 'research institute' and 'other' comprising organisations which cannot be included in the previous categories (e.g., architectural firms, engineering firms, companies which are only partially state-owned, chambers of commerce and NGOs).
+This sample is made up of respondents from various public and private entities categorised as: 'national authority', 'local authority', 'stateowned company', 'university', 'association', 'research institute' and 'other' comprising organisations which cannot be included in the previous categories (e.g., architectural firms, engineering firms, companies which are only partially state-owned, chambers of commerce and NGOs).

-Each respondent was required to self-assess the BIM maturity level of their entity based on the descriptions contained in the table below, based on Bew's and Richards' study1:
+Each respondent was required to self-assess the BIM maturity level of their entity based on the descriptions contained in the table below, based on Bew's and Richards' study1 from 2008:

-Sample distribution of survey participants divided per category
+Sample distribution of survey participants broken down by category